Financial technology in India: P2P

 P2P lending is a monetary arrangement between two individuals without the intervention of any mediator, thus removing the expenses made to the financial institutions.
 Lenders who want to make higher returns from their surplus funds lend to borrowers seeking low-cost and quick unsecured loans.
 The loans can include personal, business or educational loans.
 Fintech Firms such as Faircent offer the necessary P2P lending infrastructure to such lenders and borrowers.

-P2P FinTechs include Faircent, Lendbox, RupeeCircle, i2iFunding, Paisa Dukan, etc.
+P2P FinTechs include LenDenClub, Lendbox, Faircent, RupeeCircle, i2iFunding, etc.

 MSME

-MSMEs are important to India’s economy as they contribute over 29% to the country’s GDP with a share of 49.4% and 49.8% in the total exports in 2021 and 2020 respectively.
+MSMEs are important to India's economy as they contribute over 29% to the country's GDP with a share of 49.4% and 49.8% in the total exports in 2021 and 2020 respectively.
 According to MSME Pulse report by Small Industries Development Bank of India (SIDBI) made in collaboration with TransUnion CIBIL, MSMEs hold a total credit exposure of INR 17.75 trillion which is about one fourth of the total commercial lending exposure for India totaling to INR 64.45 trillion as of Jan 2020.

-Some of the key FinTechs in this space include LendingKart, psbloansin59minutes.com Flexiloans, KredX and C2FO.
+Some of the key FinTechs in this space include LendingKart, Flexiloans, KredX and C2FO.

+Companies like Western Capital Advisors Pvt Ltd are leveraging modern Loan Origination Systems to disburse loans in Tier 2 to Tier 6 geographies.

 InsurTech

 The life insurance penetration in India was tracked at 3.2% in FY21, while the non-life insurance penetration was at 1.0%, totaling to 4.2% overall penetration.
 Insurance penetration is calculated as a percentage of insurance premium to GDP.
 However, the insurance market in India has tremendous potential to grow due to its population majorly in the middle-class income category, and favorable regulatory policies.
-India’s total real premium growth was 6.9% which was more than twice the world average of 2.9%.
+India's total real premium growth was 6.9% which was more than twice the world average of 2.9%.

 In recent years, the Indian insurance sector has begun aiming at implementing new technologies for an efficient insurance distribution.
 These technologies include but are not limited to wearables, IoT-linked products, etc. The market is experiencing a sudden increase in demand for small premium bite-size insurance, microinsurance, remote claims management capabilities, and chat bots for enhanced customer service.
 This has given rise to new opportunities for InsureTech segment in India.

-According to Tracxn database obtained by EY, there are more than 300 InsurTech companies which include Acko, easypolicy, turtlemint, Policyboss.com, etc. The sector has generated two unicorns as well: PolicyBazaar and Digit Insurance.
+According to Tracxn database obtained by EY, there are more than 300 InsurTech companies which include Acko, turtlemint, Policyboss.com, etc. The sector has generated two unicorns as well: PolicyBazaar and Digit Insurance.